bgruber01/Mech105_algorithms/Simpsons 1.3 Rule/README.md

 Limitations:
 * If the length of x is not equal to the length of y = invlaid inputs sizes
 * If a function is highly oscillatory or lacks derivatives at certain points, then the above rule may fail to produce accurate results.
-If this is the case, then a composite Simpsns rule might be necessary to compute the integral.
+If this is the case, then a composite Simpsons rule might be necessary to compute the integral.